-On 1 July 2020, sex workers are allowed to resume their activities.
-If you are a sex worker without an alternative source of income during the corona crisis, there may be schemes you can use.
+Sex workers have been permitted to resume work, as a result of the relaxation of corona measures.
+If you are a sex worker, and you did not have an alternative source of income during the lockdown, there may be schemes you can use.
 Check this article to see if you are eligible for NOW, Tozo or welfare.
 This depends on your situation, for instance if you are an employee or an entrepreneur.

 On this page